cyruscsc/ai-notes/Large Language Models/Retrieval Augmented Generation/Indexing/Indexing.md

 ## Definition

-- Convert external data into embeddings and stored in a vector database
+- Creates a structured representation of external data for efficient retrieval

 ## Related issues